ManjunathR-tech/LIC_TASKS/Current_mirror.md

 As the mirror ratio increases, the drain current (Id) scales proportionally, confirming the circuit's effectiveness in current duplication.
 Increasing the mirror ratio for 1:1 to 1:2 results in higher gain but also reduces bandwidth, affecting the circuit's frequency response.
 AC analysis shows the circuit has a high gain and wide frequency range, making it good for high-speed applications.
 The simulation results closely match theoretical expectations, validating the circuit's performance and its suitability for analog applications.

+# PART-B

+Design the differential amplifier with 2 Differencial pair with current source.

+## CIRCUIT DIAGRAM